AardLoqui/Aardwolf-Loqui-Plugins/README.md

 # Aardwolf-Loqui-Plugins
-# Loqui Aardwolf MUD MUSHclient plugins
+# AardLoqui Aardwolf Loqui MUD MUSHclient plugins
 Loqui Plugins for the Aardwolf MUD using the official MUSHclient